 Our landscaping contractors, Nurture, and our gutter cleaning contractors, Lattos, are still carrying out works.
 Our Estate Caretaking Team will recommence landscaping works from Tuesday 2nd June 2020.
 This will include grass cutting, pruning bushes and trees and de-mossing.
 Details of the areas receiving our in-house landscaping works can be found here.
-We would respectfully ask that you minimise contact with our contractors whilst they are carrying out their work.
-To keep both you and our contractors safe, please stand at least two metres away from them where you can.
+We would respectfully ask that you minimise contact with our staff and contractors whilst they are carrying out their work.
+To keep you, our staff and our contractors safe, please stand at least two metres away from them where you can.

 9. Factored owners

 Factored owners will not be charged for stair-cleaning for the duration that this service was not carried out.
 If you are a factored owner and have any queries regarding the service, please contact our Factoring Manager by calling 0141 946 2466 or by emailing: [email protected]

-You should let us know if you are self-isolating or have recently returned from any of the countries already in lockdown.
-We now have some staff members isolating as they are experiencing symptoms and/or are in the high-risk groups.
+You should let us know if you are self-isolating.
+We now have some staff members isolating as they are in the high-risk groups.

-If you have developed a new continuous cough and/or a fever/high temperature and/or a loss or change to your sense of taste or smell), stay at home for 7 days from the start of your symptoms even if you think your symptoms are mild.
+If you have developed coronavirus symptoms (a new continuous cough and/or a fever/high temperature and/or a loss or change to your sense of taste or smell), stay at home for 10 days from the start of your symptoms even if you think your symptoms are mild.